Microsoft Azure

 1. Select Members, assign access to User, group, or service principal, then click on + Select members.
 That opens a side panel where you can search for your App Registration by name (not its ID), select it, and then click Select

-1. Confirm that your subscription has assigned a Reader role to your App Registration service principal
+1. Select Review + assign and then confirm that your management group has assigned a Reader role to your App Registration service principal

 Heeler Configuration